t-mart/aqueue/README.rst

 ``aqueue`` is an async task queue with live progress display.

+The tasks are items.
 You put items in, and they get processed, possibly creating more items which get processed, and so on, until all items are completed.
 A typical use case would be to scrape a website.

+Meanwhile, a nice visualization of the queue's goings-on is displayed in the terminal.

 .. image:: https://raw.githubusercontent.com/t-mart/aqueue/master/docs/_static/demo.gif
   :alt: Demonstration of aqueue